splunk/splunk-operator/docs/KubectlSplunk.md

 ## Overview

-`kubectl-splunk` is a kubectl plugin that allows you to execute Splunk commands directly within Splunk pods running in a Kubernetes cluster.
+`kubectl-splunk` is a `kubectl` plugin that allows you to execute Splunk commands directly within Splunk pods running in a Kubernetes cluster.
 It simplifies the management and interaction with Splunk instances deployed as StatefulSets or Deployments by providing a convenient command-line interface.

 This plugin supports various features such as:

 - Executing Splunk CLI commands inside Splunk pods.
+- Running Splunk REST API calls via port-forwarding.
 - Specifying pods directly via command line or configuration file.
+- Automatic retrieval of Splunk admin credentials from pods.
 - Interactive shell access to Splunk pods.
 - Copying files to and from Splunk pods.
-- Handling authentication securely.
+- Handling authentication securely with credential storage.
 - Customizable configurations and verbosity levels.
 - Cross-platform compatibility.
 - Auto-completion support.